amritaparmar/amritaparmar/README.md

 👋 Hi, I’m Amrita Parmar

-Dedicated and highly motivated candidate of Web designer to show my skill and creativity in digital world.
+Dedicated and highly motivated candidate of Web designer (having 3 years of experience) to show my skill and creativity in digital world.
 Have knowledge of HTML, CSS, Sass, Bootstrap, WordPress, Shopify, jQuery, Figma.
 Also I have done certified course of digital marketing and business analysis.

 I believe work ethics is a talent and there is a smart way to work hard.
 Goal is to Look for the opportunities to showcase my skill sets in managing my work through process improvement, planning, assessing and implementing programs.